Once upon a time… I worked in real estate finance and I got involved in a group of con men. It didn’t end well.

 I never wanted to admit that I was recruited – it just doesn’t resonate well with me.
 It sounds like a cop-out; like I just wasn’t smart enough and allowed myself to be tricked into committing fraud.
 If someone told me that they were recruited into a fraud scheme, I might think they were implying that they couldn’t help it or that it wasn’t their fault, or worse – they were a victim.
 It just sounds lame.

-Of course you need to be on your toes and of course you need to know your profession if you are going to prevent mortgage fraud.
+Of course you need to be on your toes and of course you need to know your profession if you are going tostay out of prison.
 You can be smart, attentive and be the best at what you do, but someone can still beat you.
 Unfortunately, this is an exception to my theory of, “It is unlikely that you will be beat at your own game.”

 Enter, the confidence man.
 Con men, for short, are smart, clever, crafty, like-able and sincere.
 They are fearless, driven and don’t ever doubt themselves.
 They will do everything they can to gain your confidence and take, not earn, your trust.
 They will get you to do what they want you to do.
 They do know how to play your game and they will beat you.